DavidFirefox/waydroid/README.md

 Modify it
 Reload : sudo systemctl daemon-reload
 Start the service and the container, if it stay waydroid connection error, reboot.
+So this could be scripted, and need each time you change profile.
+It is boring now, but will be modify and upgraded !!

 It will be update to a profile number with a service by profile.
 If any one have idea please contact me !